-Hearing aids help those with hearing loss by making sounds louder so they are audible and clear.
-But what about those who are considered deaf?
+Hearing aids assist persons with hearing loss by making sounds more audible and clear.
+But what about individuals who are hard of hearing?
 You might be surprised!

-Hearing aids help those with hearing loss by making sounds louder so they are audible and clear.
-But what about those who are considered deaf?
-We proverbially use the word deaf to describe an individual who "can't hear anything”.
-Audiometrically speaking, most deaf individuals have what are categorized as severe to profound or profound hearing loss.
-Usually they have some residual hearing, typically in the lower frequencies, allowing them to hear sounds such as drums and bass in loud music.
-Oftentimes, they experience these very low and very loud sounds almost as a vibration.
+Hearing aids assist persons with hearing loss by making sounds more audible and clear.
+But what about individuals who are hard of hearing?
+We use the term "deaf" to describe someone who "can't hear anything."
+Most deaf people have severe to profound or profound hearing loss, according to audiometric standards.
+They usually have some residual hearing, usually in the lower frequencies, which allows them to hear noises like drums and bass in loud music.
+They frequently describe these extremely low and very loud noises as a vibration.

-For many others, they wear hearing aids to have higher environmental awareness of the world around them.
-These devices alerts them to sounds such as oncoming traffic or someone outside of their field of vision calling for their attention.
+Many others use hearing aids to increase their environmental awareness of the world around them.
+These gadgets warn individuals to sounds such as incoming vehicles or someone calling for their attention outside of their range of view.

-Hearing aids for those with more hearing loss
+Hearing aids for people who have more severe hearing loss:

-Hearing aids for the deaf need to be more than just powerful.
-With different goals, hearing aid manufacturers and hearing care professionals dedicate unique fitting strategies for their patients with severe to profound hearing loss.
-For example, the majority of hearing aid wearers like to have background noise suppressed while only amplifying speech sounds.
-But deaf individuals often want to hear everything they possibly can, regardless of background noise or speech.
-As a result, directional microphones and advanced noise suppression features are often deactivated for deaf patients.
+Deaf hearing aids must be more than merely powerful.
+Hearing aid makers and hearing care providers dedicate specific fitting techniques for their patients with severe to profound hearing loss, each with their own set of aims.
+For example, the vast majority of hearing aid users prefer that background noise be reduced and only speech sounds be amplified.
+However, deaf people frequently desire to hear everything, regardless of background noise or speech.
+As a result, for deaf patients, directional microphones and sophisticated noise reduction functions are frequently disabled.

-More often than not, patients with severe to profound hearing loss are very experienced hearing aid wearers, many of whom have used amplification most of their lives.
-They know exactly how they like to hear in each situation, and as a result, have greater appreciation for the ability to control their hearing aids in various listening situations.
-In comparison, many patients with milder losses do not want to be seen fiddling with their hearing aid controls, but prefer fully automatic hearing aids that adapt to their changing listening surroundings without user participation
+Patients with severe to profound hearing loss are frequently extremely experienced hearing aid wearers, with many having used amplification for the majority of their lives.
+They know exactly how they want to hear in each setting and, as a result, value the capacity to regulate their hearing aids in different listening situations.
+Many patients with milder hearing impairments, on the other hand, do not want to be seen fiddling with their hearing aid controls and prefer completely autonomous hearing aids that adjust to their changing listening surroundings without user participation